meilisearch/documentation/reference/api/settings.md

 #### Body

 An object that contains all synonyms and their associated words.
+Add the associated words in an array to set a synonym for a word.

 [To learn more about synonyms, refer to our dedicated guide.](/learn/configuration/synonyms.md)